Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-The PDF version is rendered from the HTML output, you could add HTML content (including scripts) in preferences panel → PDF → Append Extra Content, which will be appended in <body>
+The PDF version is rendered from the HTML output, you can add HTML content (including scripts) in preferences panel → PDF → Append Extra Content, which will be appended in the <body>

 <meta name="title" content="${title}">